 I have done all that can be done.
 There is nothing left.
 No quests to be undertaken.
 No villains to be slain.
 No challenges to face.

 - This site suggests the possibility that humanity could all one day evolve into a super intelligent singularity, learn everything there is to learn, get bored and decide to end their own existence.

 - After Linkara poked a MASSIVE hole in Missingno's plan to absorb all of existence, he followed that up by suggesting that it kill itself.
 And it works.

 - From the Global Guardians PBEM Universe, The Shield is a superhero whose sole power is utter and complete indestructibility.
 He literally cannot be hurt by anything.
 What he hasn't told his teammates is that he's actually over 20,000 years old, his immunity to harm includes being immune to time, and that he started superheroics because he desperately hopes he'll eventually find someone who can nullify his indestructibility.
 His entire career as a superhero is a slow form of Suicide by Supervillain.

-- Sadly, too many people in retirement homes follow this way of thinking.
+- Many people in retirement homes end up follow this line of thinking.
 As a culture (in the United States at least), we feel that once you're in a home, it's over.
 Time to just wait for death.
 And this attitude causes quick degradation of physical and mental abilities and become a self fulfilling prophecy.
 A lot of Developmental Psych textbooks and experts say that retirement homes need to avert this trope with their residents.